Antcating/tmesca/README.md

 * Parse content type
 * Subsettings for some of types
 * etc., <br />
-is making on the start of the script.
+are making on the start of the script.

+---

 #### Telegram Output
 To make Telegram output you have to: <br />
 - Create Telegram bot using [BotFather](https://t.me/BotFather) and get Telegram Bot Token.